Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

 \subsection{Correlating asymmetry parameter, \texorpdfstring{$\Delta$A}{DeltaA}, with loss modulus peak heights for different \texorpdfstring{$T_2$}{T2}}

-{ The experiments were repeated at a constant ramp rate of 10$^{\circ}$C/min for different final temperatures, $T_2$, while keeping the temperature difference between the initial and final temperatures, $\Delta$T, fixed at 5$^{\circ}$C. The asymmetry of approach of the storage modulus towards $T_2$ and the peak heights of the loss modulus at $T_2$, calculated from temperature up-ramp (heating) and down-ramp (cooling) experiments, have been plotted in Fig.~\ref{fig:schematicdifferent phieffective}.
+{ The experiments were repeated at a constant ramp rate of 10$^{\circ}$C/min for different target temperatures, $T_2$, while keeping the temperature difference between the initial and target temperatures, $\Delta$T, fixed at 5$^{\circ}$C. The asymmetry of approach, $\Delta$A, of the storage modulus, G$^{\prime}$, as the system approached $T_2$ during heating and cooling experiments, and the corresponding loss modulus peak heights at $T_2$, T$^H_2$ and T$^C_2$, are plotted in Fig.~\ref{fig:schematicdifferent phieffective}.
 While the asymmetries increase as the volume phase transition temperature (VPTT $\approx$ 34$^{\circ}$C) is approached, we observe that the dissipative rearrangement events, as indicated by the loss modulus peak heights, decrease simultaneously.
-Furthermore, we note that the asymmetry parameter increases monotonically and strongly when $T_2$ approaches the VPTT.
-We saw from Fig.~\ref {fig:schematicphieffective}(b) that the effective volume fraction decreased abruptly and monotonically within a narrow temperature range just below the VPTT due to rapid microgel deswelling.
-When $T_2$ lies very close to the VPTT, therefore, free volume becomes available very rapidly to the deswelling system during the heating process.
-For the cooling process, in contrast, the system exhibits very strong path dependence due to a rapid decrease in free volume driven by accelerated microgel swelling.

-According to the energy landscape paradigm \cite{stillinger2002energy, richert2002heterogeneous}, a disordered and metastable material driven towards thermal equilibrium explores many potential energy wells in its free energy landscape.
-In contrast, dense packings within the glassy regime lower the mobility of the system, trapping it in a potential energy well that does not represent the lowest free energy state.
-This theoretical framework results in the sensitive dependence of structural recovery on the thermal history of the experiment, rather than only on the final and initial thermal states \cite{mckenna201750th}.
-Application of a faster temperature ramp facilitates the removal of dynamical constraints on the microgels which dissipate energy \textit{via} cooperative rearrangement events.
-At temperatures that are significantly lower than the VPTT, swelling-deswelling is much weaker, as indicated by the insignificant changes in $\phi_{\textit{eff}}$ in Fig.~\ref{fig:schematicphieffective}(b).
+Figs. S6 and S7 inthe supplementary material display the raw storage and loss moduli data, respectively, for different $T_2$ values at a fixed $\Delta$T = 5$^{\circ}$C. At temperatures that are significantly lower than the VPTT, swelling-deswelling is much weaker, as indicated by the insignificant changes in $\phi_{eff}$ in Fig.~\ref{fig:schematicphieffective}(b).
 Under these conditions, $\Delta$T = 5$^{\circ}$C is not adequate to drive significant changes in the accessible free volume and facilitate system relaxation.